 Viral relics are evidence of the ancient battles our genes have fought against infection.
 Occasionally the retroviruses that infect an animal get incorporated into that animal’s genome and sometimes these relics get passed down from generation to generation –termed ‘endogenous retroviruses’ (ERVs).
 Because ERVs may be copied to other parts of the genome they contribute to the risk of cancer-causing mutations.

-Now a team from Oxford University, Plymouth University, and the University of Glasgow has identified 27,711 ERVs preserved in the genomes of 38 mammal species, including humans, over the last 10 million years.
+Now a team from Oxford University, University of Plymouth, and the University of Glasgow has identified 27,711 ERVs preserved in the genomes of 38 mammal species, including humans, over the last 10 million years.
 The team found that as animals increased in size they ‘edited out’ these potentially cancer-causing relics from their genomes so that mice have three times as many ERVs as humans.
 The findings offer a clue as to why larger animals have a lower incidence of cancer than expected compared to smaller ones, and could help in the search for new anti-viral therapies.

 A report of the research is published in the journal PLOS Pathogens.